MugglePay/MugglePayForWordPress/readme.txt

 License: GPLv3+
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

+MugglePay is a WooCommerce payment gateway for accepting cryptocurrency payments with real-time settlement.

 == Description ==

 Since its establishment in 2019, MugglePay has over 14,000 registered merchants, many of whom are in the e-commerce sector.
 However, current integration with MugglePay requires additional development.
 We aim to streamline this process by launching a Woo payment plugin, also assisting merchants using other website tools to transition to Woo.